Aluminum 3D Printing

 – in vertical direction (Z) | approx. 910 ± 50 J/kg°C | approx. 890 ± 50 J/kg°C |

-Fathom has the expertise and technology to use aluminum 3D printing to produce parts to your specifications.
+Fathom has the expertise and capacity to 3D print aluminum parts to your specifications.

 Get a quote on your aluminum 3D printing project today!